 Person with optimum policy making authority - an individual who can reasonably be expected to speak affirmatively on behalf of the entity he or she represents and to commit that entity to a chosen course of action.

 IV.
 REFERENCES:

 Public Law 113-128, Workforce Innovation and Opportunity Act, Sections 106 and 107

-Sections 445.004 and 445.007 F.S.
+20 Code of Federal Regulations 679.320 Sections 445.004 and 445.007 F.S.